orange90/MiMo-TUI/README.md

 Compared to other MiMo terminal clients, MiMo TUI offers **five differentiators**:

-1. **First-class reasoning-trace pane** — live `<think>` stream in a collapsible side panel, with per-turn token count and latency.
-Toggle with `Ctrl+R`.
+1. **Inline reasoning-trace display** — live `<think>` stream rendered directly in the chat with per-turn token count and latency.
 2. **TTS audio playback in-terminal** — MiMo-V2.5-TTS variants play directly in your terminal via `sounddevice`.
 Audio cards in the chat with play/stop/save buttons.
 3. **Dual-protocol client** — both the OpenAI-compatible `/v1` endpoint and the Anthropic-compatible `/anthropic` endpoint via the official Anthropic SDK.
 Hot-switch with `/protocol`.
 4. **Multimodal input** — attach images for MiMo-V2-Omni with terminal-graphics preview (kitty / iTerm2 / sixel / ASCII fallback).
 5. **Bilingual zh-CN / en UI** — hot-switch with `/lang` or `Ctrl+L`.
 UI strings localize; system prompts to the model stay in EN for fidelity.

-Plus a **full agent loop** with plan / agent / yolo modes, per-tool approval, 8 builtin tools, and MCP server support.
+Plus a **full agent loop** with plan / agent / yolo modes, per-tool approval, 8 builtin tools, MCP server support, context-window usage display, and `/compact` for context management.

 ---